yssource/crp/src/idioms/null/sentinel_values.md

         b = a % b;
         a = temp;
     }
-    // At this point, a is guaranteed to not be zero.
-The `Some` case from
+    // At this point, a is guaranteed to not be
+    // zero.
+The `Some` case from `NonZer::new`
-    // `NonZer::new` has a different meaning than the `Some` returned from this
+    // has a different meaning than the `Some`
-    // function, but here it happens to coincide.
+    // returned from this function, but here it
+    // happens to coincide.
     NonZero::new(a.abs())
 }
 #